pomanu4/diploma-project/README.md

 # diploma-project
-this project is online shop \n created as final examination on courses i have finished tecnologi used: spring mvc spring security
+this project is online shop
+created as final examination on courses i have finished

+tecnologi used:
+spring mvc
+spring security